The immediate question is: Why so few Jews in the NBA in 2018?

 I suppose the reason is due to the large enclaves of Jews in inner cities who mostly embraced baseball while growing up.
 Stickball or baseball dominated inner cities like New York City, (all of 5 boroughs), Chicago, and a few others.

 As for basketball, well, the funny but unfortunate truth is that Jews were never known for being physically imposing (Kevin Youkilis and Bill Goldberg are the execptions).
 Jews are known less for brawn and more for smarts.
 Hence, the dearth of Jews in the NBA and NFL.
+Though the early days of the NBA had plenty of Jewish stars, notably Dolph Schayes.
 Nowadays, however, there seems to exist more of a pipeline from Israel (the lack of physicality doesn't exist as much with Israel as it does with Jews) in general, with Casspi being a shining example.

 Casspi, who is both Israeli and Jewish, was surprisingly drafted early with the 23rd overall in the 2009 NBA draft by the hapless Sacramento Kings.
 Though other Israelis had indeed been drafted in the past, Casspi was the first to crack the 1st round, and was actually expected to contribute, and ended up being the first Israeli to play in the NBA.